APPENDIX - Fringe Spacing Geometry Module

 4. Define “match”: pre-register what constitutes a match (e.g., boundary alignment within X meters across Y independent features).

-5. Fail fast: if the predicted map does not correlate with the damage boundary features beyond chance, the “interference geometry explains boundaries” claim is rejected.
+5. Fail fast: if the predicted map does not correlate with the damage boundary features beyond chance, the strongest quantitative “interference geometry explains boundary placement” claim is rejected.
+The weaker band-placement and orientation constraints are then left to stand or fall on their own terms rather than being treated as automatically erased.

 7. Where this is referenced